KoushikNiyogi/Daily-objects-clone/README.md

 SignUp and Login
 Products Page
 Product Description
+Product Dashboard
 Cart Page
 Payment and Checkout Page
+Admin Page

 # Features
 Home Page
 Login and Signup - protected routes functionality.
-Shopping Page - View Products by categories, filter, sort, and pagination functionality.
+Shopping Page - View Products by categories, filter and sort functionality.
 Product Description Page.
 Cart Page - Add and delete from cart functionality.
 Payment and Checkout Page.
 Used Redux for centralizing logic and manage state.
+Used Backend for All the Crud Operations

 # Functionalities
 Slider on Home Page.